webdevops/TYPO3-metaseo/Documentation/Constants/Index.rst

 Detect Language                  Publish the current TYPO3-FE-language as metatag             *enabled*

 Canonical Tag                    Publish canonical link if possible                           *enabled*
-                                 (TYPO3-Cache is enabled and cHash is valid) or if user entered canonical tag into page options.          *disabled*
+                                 (TYPO3-cache is enabled and cHash is valid) or if user entered canonical tag into page options.          *disabled*

 Canonical Tag (Strict mode)      Enable strict mode (all wrong GET-parameters will            *enabled*
                                  generate a canonical-tag to the self without GET-params).

-                                 eg. /index.php?id=123&foo=bar would generate a
+                                 e.g. /index.php?id=123&foo=bar would generate a
-                                 Canonical-Tag poiting to /index.php?id=123
+                                 Canonical-Tag pointing to /index.php?id=123
                                  if the cHash is wrong or caching is disabled

 Canonical Tag (No MP mode)       Prevent canonical links to contain mountpoint information.   *disabled*
-                                 Usefull if some pages would count as duplicate content because of mountpoints.
+                                 Useful if some pages would count as duplicate content because of mountpoints.

 Publish Page Expire Time         Publish expire date from the “End Date” of the page.         *enabled*